reinderien/notto/readme.md

 The first complexity reduction to O(n²) comes by:

-- traversing, in the outer loop, "visited" waypoints in reverse order
+- traversing, in the outer loop, "visited" waypoints
-- for each visited waypoint, in an inner loop, traversing all "skip-to" waypoints after the visited waypoint in forward order
+- for each visited waypoint, in an inner loop, traversing all "skip-from" waypoints to the visited waypoint
-- for every skip-to waypoint, adding the visited-waypoint penalty to its "accrued penalty" sum
+- for every skip-from waypoint, adding the visited-waypoint penalty to its "accrued penalty" sum
-- interpreting this choice as skipping every waypoint from the visited waypoint up to the skip-to waypoint, and then accepting the stored best path time from that skip-to waypoint through to the end
+- interpreting this choice as skipping every waypoint from the skip-from waypoint up to the visited waypoint, and then accepting the stored best path time from that skip-from waypoint through to the beginning
 - calculating the cost of this choice as

-    (travel distance from visited to skip_to)/speed + fixed_delay (10s) + (best_time of skip_to waypoint) + accrued_penalty
+    (travel distance from skip_from to visited)/speed + fixed_delay (10s) + (best_time of skip_from waypoint) + accrued_penalty

 - storing the minimum cost of the inner loop to the best cost attribute of the visited waypoint
-- iterating the outer loop all the way to the beginning, and returning the best cost of the first waypoint.
+- iterating the outer loop all the way to the end, and returning the best cost of the final waypoint.

 Linear
 ------